Five years ago, as an adult, I sat with my mentor and they said,

 Trying to navigate and understand my calls for attention.

 One day my mentor asked me if we could meet to check in for just a second

 17 years later, those 15 – 20 minutes forever changed the destiny I now walk.

 It was the first time, I was able to confide in an adult,

-The years of living in fear because of my father who’d resort
+The years of living in fear because of my family who’d resort

 To sniffing heroin while my uncles pumped through an open pulse,

 Watching their heads nodding to the realities of my uncle